dhc-barnard/tutorials/StoryMapJS.md

 -   A common walking route
 -   Significant life events
 -   Locations of favorite books
+-   Exploration of a personal photograph

 ### Step 2
+Once you come up with your story, choose the kind of basemap that best reflects your story.
+StorymapJS allows you to choose from several kinds of basemaps including Stamen maps, Open Street maps, Custom maps, and MapBox or Gigapixel options.
+-   Stamen and Open Street maps are best for telling stories that have a spatial component. *These maps use longitudinal and latitudinal location markers.*
+-   MapBox and Gigapixel options are best for people who have created their own maps or are analyzing a 2D visual object. *These maps use reference points instead of specific location markers.*

+To learn more about how to work with Gigapixel basemaps jump to: [Using A "Gigapixel" Image As Your Base Map](https://github.com/dhc-barnard/tutorials/blob/master/StoryMapJS.md#L201)

+### Step 3

-Write down locations you'd like to include on your StoryMap, using one post-it note per place (as shown below).
+Write down locations and/or reference points you'd like to include on your StoryMap, using one post-it note per place (as shown below).
 Aim for about 5 locations.

 *I did this with places in my hometown:*